ConstantinoSchillebeeckx/mint-to-sankey/README.md

 ## A note about input data

-Any type of transaction data can be visualized as long as your uploading a csv with at least the following columns:
+Any type of transaction data can be visualized as long as you're uploading a csv with **at least the following columns**:

 - Amount : value of the transaction
 - Transaction Type : debit or credit